cityssm/howto-docs/managing-onedrive-file-shares/README.md

 -   **My Files**, which shows files in your personal OneDrive repository.
 -   **Shared**, which shows files you are currently sharing and files shared with you by others.
 -   **Recycle Bin**, which shows files you have deleted, with the option to recover them.

+Files and folders are shown in the middle of the screen.

+Above the files and folders is a toolbar of folder options.

 ## 💡 Set Up Your OneDrive for Sharing